bitwarden/help/_articles/hosting/install-on-premise-linux.md

 ---
 layout: article
-title: Install and Deploy
+title: Install and Deploy - Linux
 categories: [hosting]
 featured: false
 popular: false
 tags: [hosting, docker, install, deploy]
 order: "01"
+redirect_from:
+  - /article/install-on-premise/
 ---

-This article will walk you through the procedure to install and deploy Bitwarden to your own server.
-Bitwarden can be installed and deployed on Linux, macOS, and Windows machines.
+This article will walk you through the procedure to install and deploy Bitwarden to your own Linux Server.
+Bitwarden can also be installed and deployed on [Windows]({{site.baseurl}}/article/install-on-premise-windows) machines.

 ## System Specifications

-Use the following table to check the **Minimum** and **Recommended** specifications when deploying Bitwarden to your own server:

 |    |Minimum|Recommended|
 |----|-------|-----------|